-In this case, the CPU is restarted by pressing the MCL (MASTER CLEAR) and typing 20!
-On restart, the logged on users may continue in their programs, a startup procedure is not necessary.
+In this case, the CPU is restarted by typing 20!
+On restart, the logged on users may continue in their programs, a start-up procedure is not necessary.
 A power fail message is printed out on the console.
 The clock may have to be updated.